dell/csm-docs/content/v2/csidriver/installation/helm/isilon.md

 *NOTE:*
 - It is recommended to use 4.2.x version of snapshotter/snapshot-controller.
-- The CSI external-snapshotter sidecar is still installed along with the driver and does not involve any extra configuration.

 ## Install the Driver

 **Steps**
-1. Run `git clone -b v2.0.0 https://github.com/dell/csi-powerscale.git` to clone the git repository.
+1. Run `git clone -b v2.1.0 https://github.com/dell/csi-powerscale.git` to clone the git repository.
 2. Ensure that you have created the namespace where you want to install the driver.
 You can run `kubectl create namespace isilon` to create a new one.
 The use of "isilon"  as the namespace is just an example.
 You can choose any name for the namespace.
 3. Collect information from the PowerScale Systems like IP address, IsiPath, username, and password.
 Make a note of the value for these parameters as they must be entered in the *secret.yaml*.
 4. Copy *the helm/csi-isilon/values.yaml* into a new location with name say *my-isilon-settings.yaml*, to customize settings for installation.